Review answers to common questions about participating in NBAA’s Compensation Survey and accessing and interpreting results.

 Q: How do I access survey results?

-A: To access results, NBAA Member Representatives, or Compensation Survey Alternates, must either have participated in the current year’s survey, or purchased access to survey results.
+A: To access results, NBAA Member Representatives or Compensation Survey Alternates, must either have participated in the current year’s survey or purchased access to survey results.
+Access is restricted to NBAA Business or Operating Members only.

 Q: As an NBAA Member Representative, how to I designate another employee at my company to participate in the survey or view results?